 Points to – Using this, a domain or subdomain can send traffic to a destination server.

-TTL – Your Internet provider’s DNS Server caches a record for a given amount of time, which is the ‘time to live’ value.
-14400 seconds (4 hours) is the default (and lowest accepted) value.
-Normally, this value does not need to be modified.
+TTL – Your Internet provider’s DNS Server caches a record, the ‘time to live’ value for a given time.
+Fourteen thousand four hundred seconds (4 hours) is the default (and lowest accepted) value.
+Usually, this value does not need to be modified.

 Action – Using this feature, you can modify or delete existing records.

 Weight – Multiple records are used in this order, which works similarly to priority.
-A record is grouped with other records that have the same Priority value.
-The lower number preceding the higher one is carried over from MX Entries.
+A form is grouped with other documents that have the same Priority value.
+The lower number preceding, the higher one is carried over from MX Entries.

-Port – This allows the server or computer to make sure that all traffic flows through the proper door, making sure that all traffic arrives where it’s expected to.
+Port – This allows the server or computer to make sure that all traffic flows through the right door and arrives where it’s expected to.

-Target – Using this record, traffic is being sent to the specified destination.
+Target – Using this record, traffic is sent to the specified destination.

 Our goal in writing this article is to give you an overview of DNS records and types, and we hope this article has given you a better understanding.

 Get the most out of learning about install-agent-control-panel

 A DNS (Domain Name System) record is a database record that maps a domain name to its corresponding IP address.
 When a user enters a domain name into their web browser, the DNS server looks up the associated IP address in the DNS record and directs the user to the correct web server.